xapian/xapian-docsprint/advanced/admin_notes.rst

 technique is the same).

 This lock-file will always exist, but will be locked using ``fcntl()`` when the database is open for writing.
+A major advantage of ``fnctl()`` locks is that if a writer exits without being given a chance to clean up (for example, if the application holding the writer is killed), any ``fcntl()`` locks held will be automatically released by the operating system so stale locks can't happen.

-Because of the semantics of ``fcntl()`` locking, for each WritableDatabase opened we spawn a child process to hold the lock, which then exec-s ``cat``, so you will see a ``cat`` subprocess of any writer process in the output of ``ps``, ``top``, etc.
+Unfortunately, ``fcntl()`` locking has some unhelpful semantics (if a process closes *ANY* open file descriptor on the file that releases the lock) so on most POSIX platforms we spawn a child process to hold the lock for each database opened for writing, which then exec-s ``cat``, so you will see a ``cat`` subprocess of any writer process in the output of ``ps``, ``top``, etc.

+"Open File Description" locks are like traditional ``fcntl()`` locks but with this problem addressed, and Xapian will use these if available and avoid these extra child processes.
+At the time of writing it seems only Linux (since kernel 3.15) supports these, but hopefully they'll get added to POSIX so in the future.

-If a writer exits without being given a chance to clean up (for example, if the application holding the writer is killed), the ``fcntl()`` lock will be automatically released by the operating system.
-Under Microsoft Windows, we use a different locking technique which doesn't require a child process, but also means the lock is released automatically when the writing process exits.
+Under Microsoft Windows, we use a different locking technique which doesn't require a child process, but still means the lock is released automatically when the writing process exits.

 Revision numbers
 ----------------